 Cooking bacon in the oven creates perfectly crispy, delicious bacon.
 It’s also super easy, creates less mess and allows you to multi-task in the kitchen.
 Watch the video about to see how easy it is!

 - Preheat the oven to 400 degrees fahrenheit.

-- Place the bacon side-by-side on the tray, then cook for 10-15 minutes or until it's reached your desired level of crispiness.
+- Line a baking tray with parchment paper, then place the bacon side-by-side on the tray and cook for 10-15 minutes or until it’s reached your desired level of crispiness.

 - Remove the tray from the oven and transfer the bacon with tongs to a paper towel-lined plate.

-- Cover the glass storage container and place in the refrigerator for future cooking.
+- Cover the glass storage container and place it in the refrigerator for future cooking needs.

 - For all of my favorite glass storage containers, watch my Meal Prep Storage Containers video.

 Yield: 1 package of bacon, Serving Size: 1 slice of bacon

 - Sodium: 134.7mg